-Century Financial And Dubai Polo & Equestrian Club Celebrate Grand Finale Of UAE Polo Federation Cup 2025
+Century Financial and Dubai Polo & Equestrian Club Celebrate Grand Finale of UAE Polo Federation Cup 2025

-(MENAFN- Mid-East Info) Dubai, UAE – The UAE Polo Federation Cup, presented by Dubai Polo & Equestrian Club in partnership with Century financial concluded with a spectacular final at the Dubai Polo & Equestrian Club.
+(MENAFN- Coral Coast PR) Dubai, UAE – The UAE Polo Federation Cup, presented by Dubai Polo & Equestrian Club in partnership with Century Financial concluded with a spectacular final at the Dubai Polo & Equestrian Club.
 The event, which was the biggest in its history, featured nine elite teams vying for the coveted championship title in an exhibition of world-class polo.

 The finals day was not just about the sport but also offered a variety of experiences for guests, including unparalleled networking opportunities, exclusive access to the VIP lounge, and the 'Predict and Win' contest, where spectators had a chance to win prizes by predicting the champion team.